At a Glance

 Understand the Role: Read the job description carefully to understand the specific requirements and responsibilities of a Learning Support Worker.
 Tailor your application to highlight how your skills and experiences align with these needs.

-Highlight Relevant Experience: Emphasise any previous experience you have in supporting students, particularly those with special educational needs.
-Use specific examples to demonstrate your resilience, motivation, and ability to create a supportive learning environment.
+Highlight Relevant Experience: Emphasise any previous experience you have in educational settings or working with children, especially those with special educational needs.
+Use specific examples to demonstrate your ability to support students effectively.

-Showcase Your Qualifications: Make sure to mention your GCSEs in English and Maths, as well as any relevant qualifications like NVQ Level III.
-If you have additional training or certifications related to special education needs, include those too.
+Showcase Your Skills: Make sure to mention your numeracy and literacy skills, as well as any qualifications like GCSEs or NVQ Level III.
+If you have additional training or certifications related to SEND, include those too.

 How to prepare for a job interview at Mayfield Recruitment Services Ltd